-The Variability in Flower Shape and Color
+The Variability in Flower Shape and Color.

-And here?
 If we didn’t know that we were looking at ‘Kewpie’, or if these flowers were not on the same bush or on the same branch, we could easily believe, at first glance, that this is simply a pink oleander.
 But they are, in fact, Kewpie blossoms; ‘the other Kewpie blossoms’, the chimeric blossoms which are derived from the other cell tissue.

 In general, one must say about the color pink, with regard to ‘Kewpie’, that it is a pink which tends toward magenta.

 The “chimera phenomenon” with regard to the oleander ‘Kewpie’ is demonstrated here on one and the same plant.
 Two inflorescences have produced diverse flower forms on the same twig of one plant during the same time period.

 The blossom of one inflorescence, without stripes, single pink.